edepanaf/natural-language-processing/README.txt

 # Author: Élie de Panafieu  <elie.de_panafieu@nokia-bell-labs.com>

 ============ Summary ============

-This Python package provides a distance on collections of iterables that is able to evolve when true distance instances are provided.
+This Python package provides a distance on collections of bags of items that is able to evolve when true distance instances are provided.
 Its main application is expected to be on Natural Language Processing.
 It unifies the 'bag of words' and 'bag of factors' approaches.